blij88/dice/README.md

 # dice
-simple console diceroller WIP
+simple console dice roller WIP changing the settings does not work.

-it doesn't work..... yet